Tartaglia (commedia dell'arte)

-Tartaglia comes from the southern, or Neapolitan, quartet of masks, along with Coviello, Scaramouche and Pulcinella.
+Tartaglia comes from the southern, or Neapolitan, quartet of masks, along with Coviello, Scaramouche, and Pulcinella.
 In France, this mask did not become popular.

 The Tartaglia mask appeared in Naples around 1610.
 Actors Ottavio Ferrarese and Beltrani da Verona became one of the first actors of it.
 The mask reaches its greatest popularity by the second half of the 17th century.
-In the 18th century, actors Agostino Fiorilli and Antonio Sacchi played this role in the plays of Gozzi, but for Gozzi this mask no longer has such a limited framework, in his plays this mask can be worn, for example, by the minister ("The Raven") and the royal son ("The Love of Three Oranges").
+In the 18th century, actors Agostino Fiorilli and Antonio Sacchi played this role in the plays of Gozzi, but for Gozzi this mask no longer has such a limited framework; in his plays this mask can be worn, for example, by the minister ("The Raven") and the royal son ("The Love of Three Oranges").

-Porky Pig is a variant on the Tartaglia.